Belyayev DB-LK: Development

 The airframe was of light alloy stressed skin construction with five spar wings covered with sheet aluminium alloy.
-Each fuselage pod carried a single M-88 engine in a long chord cowling, driving a three-bladed VISh-23D propeller, as well as a pilot/navigator cockpit and radio operator/gunner station in each of the extensively glazed tail-cones.
+Each fuselage pod carried a single M-88 engine (replaced with 950 h.p.
+Tumansky M-87bs for testing) in a long chord cowling, driving a three-bladed VISh-23D propeller, as well as a pilot/navigator cockpit and radio operator/gunner station in each of the extensively glazed tail-cones.
 The outer wings had slats, ailerons and 45deg Zap flaps, the raked tips also had small ailerons.
 The retractable undercarriage consisted of single main legs in the fuselage pods aft of the engines and a tail-wheel in the base of the fin.

 Before flight trials began, the test pilot, M.A.
-Nyukhtikov, carried out many fast taxis to assess the handling of the unconventional DB-LK, one of which ended in an undercarriage collapse.
-Flight trials eventually got under way early in 1940 revealing an excellent performance, but with a high sensitivity to centre of gravity changes.
-Production was not authorised.
+Nyukhtikov, carried out many fast taxis to assess the handling of the unconventional DB-LK, one of which ended in an undercarriage collapse due to the plane hitting a stump that had not been removed.
+Flight trials eventually got under way early in 1940 revealing an excellent performance, but with a high sensitivity to centre of gravity changes which resulted in a long takeoff and made the plane difficult to handle except by experienced pilots.
+The M-87b engines meant that the plane could only achieve an unladen speed of 303 mph instead of the projected performance of 340 mph which was not an advantage over current designs.
+The navigator and rear crew positions were very cramped, and visibility for the navigator and pilot were poor.
+In addition to its other faults, the crew compartments had a tendency to fill with exhaust fumes, which would have resulted in the crew having to wear oxygen masks.
+Due to these issues production was not authorized, but the Soviet Air Force was intrigued by the overall design and looked into having the DB-LK redesigned as a dive bomber, but nothing came of this idea.
+The plane was likely destroyed during World War II.